AdyKalra/TestingToolsviaTestPyramid/ContinuousIntegration.md

 * The Grunt - ecosystem is huge and it's growing every day.
 With literally hundreds of plugins to choose from, you can use Grunt to automate just about anything with a minimum of effort.
 If someone hasn't already built what you need, authoring and publishing your own Grunt plugin to npm is a breeze https://gruntjs.com/

 * Knapsack - Knapsack splits tests across CI nodes and makes sure that tests will run comparable time on each node. https://knapsackpro.com https://github.com/ArturT/knapsack

+* PHPCI - Free and open source continuous integration specifically designed for PHP.

+* PHP Censor  - is an open source self-hosted continuous integration server for PHP projects. http://php-censor.info

+* Sismo - is a Continuous Testing Server written in PHP.
+Sismo does not try to do more than getting your code, running your tests, and send you notifications.
+Sismo is language and tool agnostic.
+Just give it a command that knows how to run your tests and returns a non-zero exit code when tests do not pass. https://sismo.symfony.com/